 During a meet and greet, you and the loan officer will usually ask each other questions, and the loan officer will use that information to assess your qualifications.
 That may sound cut and dried, but the meeting should be fluid based on what you’re ready to do.

 Typically, the loan officer would schedule a meeting focused on comparison shopping separately.
-If that sounds painful to borrowers who want to (literally) get moving, no problem, Koch says.
+If that sounds painful to borrowers who want to (literally) get moving, no worries, Koch says.
 “The borrower may be well versed and want to get right to what’s most relevant for them, which are the financial and comparison details.
 But a lot of people need to go over their own questions or cover key topics first.”

 Want to meet virtually?
 “Some folks are just more comfortable virtually, and that’s OK,” DeMarco says.
 “I’ve closed loans with people I’ve never talked to on the phone.
 It’s all via text.”